-The program provides $10,000 in seed money, hands-on strategic business guidance from faculty and mentors, and dedicated office space during the summer at the SLO HotHouse.
-Companies receive training, introductions to investors and resources to help move their ventures forward.
-At the culmination of the program, they will have an opportunity to pitch their ideas to investors during Demo Day.
+The summer accelerator program provides $10,000 in seed money to each company, hands-on strategic business guidance from Cal Poly faculty and mentors as well as dedicated office space at SLO HotHouse.
+The entrepreneurs receive training, introductions to investors and unlimited resources to help move their startup forward.

--- DTE Materials manufactures hemp-based, high-performance, non-toxic and sustainable building insulation material.
-Created by Tanner Jolly, materials engineering, and Jose Urizar, civil engineering.
+— DTE Materials manufactures hemp-based, high-performance, non-toxic and sustainable building insulation material. www.dtematerials.com

--- Pashion Footwear has designed an adaptable shoe that can easily convert from a pump into a flat that is an innovative and pain-free approach to women’s footwear.
-It was designed by Haley Pavone, business administration, and Tyler Unbehand, industrial technology and packaging. https://pashionfootwear.com/
+— Pashion Footwear has designed an adaptable shoe that can easily convert from a pump into a flat that is an innovative and pain-free approach to women’s footwear. www.pashionfootwear.com

--- PolyRents has created technology that simplifies the housing rental process for landlords and their prospective tenants.
-It was created by Cameron Wiese, psychology, and Alexander Kavanaugh, software engineering. http://www.polyrents.com
+— PolyRents simplifies the housing rental process for landlords and their prospective tenants. www.polyrents.com

 About the Cal Poly Center for Innovation and Entrepreneurship